 Hops herb, best known for its distinctive bitter flavor and as a primary component in beers, contains many healing properties.
 Used in the form of a tincture, tea, poultice, pomade or essential oil, Hops acts primarily on the nervous, endocrine and digestive systems.

+, member of the Cannabacea family along with herbs such as Stinging Nettle, is a climbing plant with a long history of culinary and medicinal applications.
 Notable heart-shaped dark leaves shoot from the fibrous stem, while separate axils on the leaves contain male and female flowers.
 Small clusters of flowers called bracts and a small fruit attach to the ripened female strobiles, which resembles a pinecone, are used in remedies.
 The female flowers possess phyto-estrogen as well as achene and lupulin, the primary compounds responsible for healing.
 Health benefits of Hops herb can also be contributed to the presence of flavanoids and tannins.

+Hops can be taken internally in the capsule form, as a diluted tincture or infused into a tea; pomades, poultices and essential oils are used for topical application.
 The health benefits of Hops can be attributed to the hypnotic, anti-bacterial, analgesic, anti-parasitic and gastrointestinal properties of the herb.
 Hops herb is a positive treatment agent for conditions and symptoms such as:

-- Nervousness and Restlessness
+Nervousness and Restlessness

-- Pain Associated with Rheumatic Conditions
+Pain Associated with Rheumatic Conditions

-- High levels of uric acid, as in the gout.
+High levels of uric acid, as in the gout.

-- Dermatological Conditions and Infections
+Dermatological Conditions and Infections